kanboard/kanboard/docs/automatic-actions.markdown

 - Choose the action: **Duplicate the task to another project**
 - Define the action parameters: **Column = Validated** and **Project = Production**

-### I want to assign a specific color to the user Bob
+### I want to assign automatically a color to the user Bob

 - Choose the event: **Task creation**
 - Choose the action: **Assign a color to a specific user**
 - Define the action parameters: **Color = Green** and **Assignee = Bob**

-### I want to assign a specific color to the category "Feature Request"
+### I want to assign automatically a color to the defined category "Feature Request"

 - Choose the event: **Task creation or modification**
-- Choose the action: **Assign a color to a specific category**
+- Choose the action: **Assign automatically a color based on a category**
 - Define the action parameters: **Color = Blue** and **Category = Feature Request**